mikechambers/darci/README.md

 If you see any errors, check the following:

 -   The manifest has successfully been synced via _dclim_
--   You have correctly set up the environment variables for darci, and they are available in the current terminal
+-   You have correctly set up the environment variables for DARCI, and they are available in the current terminal
 -   You have install the required packages via `npm install` (see above)